sphinx-doc/sphinx/doc/config.rst

 .. confval:: html_logo

-   If given, this must be the name of an image file (within the static path, see below) that is the logo of the docs.
-It is placed at the top of the sidebar;
-   its width should therefore not exceed 200 pixels.
+   If given, this must be the name of an image file that is the logo of the docs.
+It is placed at the top of the sidebar; its width should therefore not exceed 200 pixels.
 Default: ``None``.

+   .. versionadded:: 0.4.1
+      The image file will be copied to the ``_static`` directory of the output HTML, so an already existing file with that name will be overwritten.

 .. confval:: html_favicon